Allan E. Anderson

-- Defended a video distribution company in a case involving a dispute over the licensing rights to distribute an animated cartoon series of well known super hero characters on video.
-After extensive discovery and the deposition of a number of high level corporate executives of the licensor, the licensor agreed to dismiss all of its claims against our client’s outstanding rights.
+- Defended a video distribution company in a case involving a dispute over the licensing rights to distribute an animated cartoon series of well-known superhero characters on video.
+After extensive discovery and the deposition of a number of high-level corporate executives of the licensor, the licensor agreed to dismiss all of its claims against our client’s outstanding rights.

 - Defended a credit repair organization where the plaintiff filed suit against the client alleging various violations of the Credit Repair Organization Act.
-Through discovery and preliminary law and motion, the parties discovered that the basis of the claim was that plaintiff failed to follow through with our client's recommendations, which lead to further credit/debt distress to plaintiff.
+Through discovery and preliminary law and motion, the parties discovered that the basis of the claim was that the plaintiff failed to follow through with our client's recommendations, which lead to further credit/debt distress to the plaintiff.
 The case resolved amicably prior to any significant litigation expense.

-- Defended a health care provider in a libel suit brought by plaintiff health maintenance organization.
+- Defended a health care provider in a libel suit brought by the plaintiff health maintenance organization.
 Key issues involved First Amendment privileges and mitigation of damages.
 The action was resolved in a confidential settlement.

 - Defended an injection molding manufacturer in a case brought against them by a manufacturer of cataract lens implants.
 The plaintiff had been sued by several hundred recipients of cataract lens implants because they had become cloudy after implantation.
 The manufacturer brought suit against the client, which supplied certain packaging materials for the lenses.
 Through motion practice, we obtained the dismissal of contract-related claims.
-With the plaintiff facing the higher standards of proof for fraud, and knowing that the jury would be confronted with its failure to adequately test the completed product, the manufacturer settled just before opening statements.
+With the plaintiff facing the higher standards of proof for fraud and knowing that the jury would be confronted with its failure to adequately test the completed product, the manufacturer settled just before opening statements.

 - Defended a machinery company alleging that a competing machine was made using the plaintiff's trade secrets.
 The defendants denied that the plaintiff's machine contained any trade secrets, and argued that no trade secrets were used in the manufacture of the defendants' competing machine.
 The case was resolved on confidential terms.

 - Defended a manufacturer of GPS chipsets in a breach of warranty action relating to a Y2K-like GPS event.
 The plaintiff, a trucking company, feared that the devices would fail during the event and demanded replacement of the devices.
 The client refused, pointing out that its testing had confirmed that the devices would function properly during the event.
-We successfully argued that the client's actions were reasonable under the circumstances and that the devices in fact worked properly through the event.
+We successfully argued that the client's actions were reasonable under the circumstances and that the devices, in fact, worked properly through the event.
 We significantly narrowed the plaintiff's case through pre-trial and in-trial motions.
 The jury awarded a fraction of the plaintiff’s claimed damages.